 Mail the new Pepsi drinkers another coupon every two weeks for the next three months.
 What’s the cost to Pepsi of eight cases of soda?
 Maybe $36?
 That’s a whole lot less than the average person spends on soda per year.

-After a few months, send them a nifty Michael Jackson T-shirt or a copy of his newest single (he was their celebrity brand messenger at the time).
-It needs to be something that they would use to identify with Michael Jackson and signal to the world that they’re a Michael Jackson fan and a proud Pepsi drinker.
+Then, after a few months, send them a nifty Michael Jackson T-shirt or a copy of his newest single (he was their celebrity brand messenger at the time).
+It should be something that they would use to identify with Michael Jackson and signal to the world that they’re a Michael Jackson fan and a proud Pepsi drinker.

 That’s enough for people to follow through and embrace Pepsi entirely.